top of page

-Why are we publicising the number of beds available each week at Mildmay?
+Why we publish the number of beds available each week at Mildmay

-We do this to demonstrate that Mildmay Hospital regularly has empty beds ready to welcome patients who would benefit from our specialised treatment pathways, which helps to reduce NHS waiting lists.
+We do this to demonstrate that Mildmay Hospital regularly has empty beds ready to welcome patients who would benefit from our specialised treatment pathways, helping to reduce NHS waiting lists.

 NHS hospital beds data analysis